jfeldman396/QRSubsets/README.md

 # QRSubsets

-QRsubsets implements the proposed methodology in the paper .
-Specifically, it provides for the linear quantile regression
+QRsubsets implements the proposed methodology in the paper *Bayesian Quantile Regression with Subset Selection: A Posterior Summarization Perspective*.
+Specifically, it provides **Bayesian subset selection** for the linear quantile regression
 $$Q_{\tau}(Y \mid \boldsymbol{x}) = \boldsymbol x^{\intercal}\boldsymbol{\beta}(\tau), \quad \tau \in (0,1)$$

 where $Q_{\tau}(Y \mid \boldsymbol x)$, is the conditional quantile